Dry skin brushing is one of the simplest and least expensive overall health and beauty treatments you can add to your daily routine.

 - Starting at your feet, perform several long strokes upward using firm yet gentle strokes.
 Then dry brush all sides of your legs, paying special attention to the backs of your thighs.

-- Next move to your chest and stomach.
-Use a lighter touch, as these areas are more sensitive.
+- Next move to your chest area and stomach.
+Most experts advise to avoid brushing the breasts or nipples.
+Use a lighter touch, as the torso areas are more sensitive.
 Practice several long strokes, always toward your heart.

-- Work toward your back.
+- Work toward your back in a gentle circular motion.
 If you have a lot of accumulated dead skin cells on your lower back (as many of us do) this is another area to target.

 - Extra tips: